London Bridge (Fergie song): Commercial performance

 In the United States, "London Bridge" entered the Billboard Hot 100 at number 84 on the issue dated August 5, 2006.
 The song ascended 79 places to number five the next week, achieving the second biggest leap in the Billboard Hot 100 history at the time.
 It ascended to number one in its third week and stayed there for three consecutive weeks.
 The song was certified platinum by the Recording Industry Association of America (RIAA) on July 11, 2007, almost a year after its release.
 Its digital download sales stand at 2,115,000 units, becoming her first single to surpass sales of two million downloads.
 "London Bridge" is Fergie's fifth most-downloaded song, behind "Big Girls Don't Cry", "Fergalicious", "Glamorous", and "Clumsy".

 In Australia, the song debuted and peaked at number three on the ARIA Singles Chart dated September 24, 2006, staying at the position for two non-consecutive weeks.
 The song has been certified gold by the Australian Recording Industry Association (ARIA) for sales of 35,000 units.
 On the issue dated October 2, the song debuted and peaked atop the New Zealand Singles Chart.
 Across Europe, "London Bridge" peaked at number three in Denmark, Germany and the United Kingdom.
 In Switzerland, the song peaked at number six, where it stayed for two non-consecutive weeks and spent a total of 18 weeks on the chart.
 In France, the song debuted and peaked at number 27 on October 28, spending a total of 18 weeks on the singles chart.
-In Japan, "London Bridge" debuted at number ten on September 16, peaking at number seven the following week.